What's Faecal Incontinence (FI)?

 Treatments and management plans are different for everyone so it’s important to talk to your doctor to work out what’s best for you.

-If you’d like to talk with a trained continence nurse about any bladder or bowels concerns, call the National Continence Helpline on 1800 33 00 66 for free anytime from 8am to 8pm, Monday to Friday.
+If you’d like to talk with a trained Nurse Continence Specialist about any bladder or bowels concerns, call the National Continence Helpline on 1800 33 00 66 for free anytime from 8am to 8pm, Monday to Friday.

 Choose from the options below